wlsf82/cv/README.md

 ### Online instructor and founder at [Talking About Testing school](https://www.udemy.com/user/walmyr/) (2018 - current job)

-In 2018, I started an online school called Talking About Testing, and for three years, I worked on it as a side-project.
+In 2018, I started an online school called Talking About Testing.
 The school is focused on teaching all about testing automation.

 The school already has nine courses.